simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

 Nationality: United States

 Email Information:

-select Email Type: Business
+a.
+Select Email Type: Business

-enter Email Address: any email id that you can access to see the mail generated mark isPrimary: Yes
+b.
+Enter Email Address: any email id that you can access to see the mail generated as part of employee onboarding in SAP SuccessFactors

+c.
+Mark isPrimary: Yes

 <br>5.
 Select Continue.